thoughtworks/mcp4openapi/mcp-openapi/README.md

 - 🔧 **Automatic Tool Generation**: Converts REST API endpoints to MCP tools
 - 📚 **Resource Management**: Exposes read-only data as MCP resources
 - 💬 **Custom Prompts**: Load domain-specific prompt templates
-- ⚙️ **Configurable Mapping**: Override default tool/resource classification
+- ⚙️ **Configurable Mapping**: Override default tool/resource classification and function descriptions
 - 🔐 **Authentication Support**: Bearer, API Key, and Basic auth
 - 🚀 **Multiple Deployment Modes**: stdio for IDEs, HTTP for standalone deployment
 - 📋 **Multi-Spec Support**: Load multiple OpenAPI specifications

+## Current Limitation
+Currently the app only takes a single network address as base backend API proxy address.

+Therefore it is only suitable to be run as a sidecar for microservices where proxying is to localhost or if proxying to many different endpoints, it'll expect an API gateway address.

 ## Installation